codethread/learn-you-a-javascript-for-great-good/README.md

   - solution.js
   - README.md

 All folders within this repo roughly follow the above structure.

-There will be at least one index.js file which you will alter to get the tests, inside of index.spec.js, to pass.
+There will be one `index.js` file which you will alter to get the tests, inside of `index.spec.js`, to pass.

 The `README.md` will give you guidance and instructions on each task.

-There is also a solution file, just in case you get totally stuck, but you should keep these as a last resort!
+There is also a `solution.js` file, just in case you get totally stuck, but you should keep these as a last resort!